Quartz vs. Quartzite — Understanding Your Countertop’s True Nature

 What to Expect After Service

-• Renewed surface clarity and brightness
+• Renewed surface clarity and reflection

-• Safe, even finish without chemical damage
+• Safe, even finish without chemical or heat damage

 Client Example